7 Ways to Brand Your Company's Safety Workwear Effectively

 • All measurements and tolerances

-• Approved fabric specs (gsm, composition, color standard)
+• Approved fabric specs (gsm, composition, color Standard)

 • Approved trims list (tape type, zipper model, buttons, labels)